adaltas/node-csv/readme.md

 This project provide CSV parsing and has been tested and used on large source file (over 2Gb).

--   Support delimiter, quote and escape characteres
+-   Support delimiter, quote and escape characters
 -   Line breaks discovery: line breaks in source are detected and reported to destination
 -   Data transformation
 -   Asynch and event based